KelvinNewtype/Freecodecamp-Travel-Lab/README.md

+Implement some self commenting code in THE STYLE OF Js
 ### 🌍 Travel Agency Page ✈️

 This project, created by Kelvin Newtype, is a solution for the FreeCodeCamp HTML lab, the one directly after HTML Fundamentals.
 It showcases various travel packages and top itineraries, allowing for practice in HTML structure, semantics, and CSS styling.